centic9/poi-on-android/README.md

     vi poitest/build.gradle

-Then build the shadow-jar, for some reason this works better if executed separately:
+Then build the shadow-jar (for some reason this works better if executed separately):

     ./gradlew shadowJar